hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 ## Local Environment

 One of the key things that we bake into the invoke script is the ability to declare local environment variables.
-We do this by including the `local-env.json` file during these runs.
+We do this by conditionally providing a `Global:Environment:Variables` section in the template.yaml.
+You can see with our LOCALSTACK_URL environment variable that we only supply a docker host in expectation of localstack being up on the same docker daemon.
+You can do the same with other environments that you want to set for local runs.

-This is particularly valuable for locally testing connections to a local environment and [localstack](https://docs.localstack.cloud/getting-started/).
+Note: you have to build the template if you add a new parameter but then all environment configurations are based off of the `parameter-override` that you supply during a sam invoke operation.

-Particularly, we have included a conditional script in the handler that will take the LOCALSTACK_URL environment variable and configure all aws clients to point to a localstack endpoint.
+Currently this is valuable for locally testing connections to a local environment and [localstack](https://docs.localstack.cloud/getting-started/).

 If you are going to use localstack, the defaults are set up to use localstack in the same Docker daemon as the lambda that sam brings up.
 You will still need to set up your own development scripts, however, to bring up and down localstack.
 As well as cleaning any resources that you may make in localstack.